 Some mean centre trivia:

-- Interestingly, the mean centre of the European Union has moved in the opposite direction, as the EU has continued to expand into Eastern Europe (if anyone knows of nice maps representing that eastward drift – they are welcome.)
+The mean centre of the European Union has moved in the opposite direction, as the EU has continued to expand into Eastern Europe.

 Many thanks to Kees Huyser for alerting me to this map, illustrating the aforementioned Wikipedia article.